Places To Go

 Visitor Center

-Any trip to Big Thicket National Preserve should start at the visitor center.
+Start your trip at the Big Thicket Visitor Center.
 Centrally located in the Big Thicket region, it has information, maps, exhibits, a film, and much more.
 Park rangers there will answer your questions and can recommend things to see and do in the preserve.

 Units of the National Preserve

 Unlike most national parks, the preserve is composed of 15 separate sections of parkland called units.
-These units range in size from 552 to 24,828 acres and are spread over seven southeast Texas counties.
-A look at the park map will help you locate each unit.
+These units range in size from 552 to 24,828 acres and are spread out over seven southeast Texas counties.
+Look at the park map to see where each unit is located.

 Visit the page for each unit to learn more about what to see and do there: